 In previous SDK’s, it was unknown until at runtime at what actual port the role endpoints were hosted.
 This can now be fixed and configured in the endpoints tab page on an Azure role:

 The Azure Connect feature is a very interesting feature that allows to set up a virtual network between Azure roles and the local network.
 The property page of the Azure role allows to configure the specific token that is need for the Azure Connect feature.
-This feature will be opened for a beta program soon, so we will be able to blog about it as soon as we are allowed in the beta program.

 Sam Vanhoutte, Codit